Afraym-Herz/E-commerce/README.md

 doing section :

-1 - create item entity
+1 - create order entity contain all infos we need to create order (list of cart items entity , bool if pay cash or by paypal , all address infos)
-2 - methods of entity
+2 - check if cart has cart entities
-3 -
-4 -

-1 - create a cubit to manage each cart item individual 2 - its state is update and must accept cart item to determine each one should rebuild 3 - its method is just emit updated state
+3 - determine how you get those infos { we get it by provider.value it is just inherited widget }
-4 - provide cubit to cart item
+4 - how send those infos to firebase
-5 - just rebuild only item which has updated state {whenbuild properities} 6 - extract pay button and fix its bug (negative numbers)
+5 -
+6 -